usd-wg/assets/README.md

 This repository contains examples of USD assets provided under the umbrella of the [ASWF USD WG](https://wiki.aswf.io/display/WGUSD).
 Our objective is to foster information exchange within the USD community regarding USD asset import/export, asset structure, testing, and schema design.
 The overarching goal of this group is to bolster the U of USD.

-The GitHub repository is only half the story: much of the value this working group provides is in the montly sync where folks present schema, discuss asset/pipeline problems, and share plans for this repository -- please consider joining!
+The GitHub repository is only half the story: much of the value this working group provides is in the monthly sync where folks present schema, discuss asset/pipeline problems, and share plans for this repository -- please consider joining!

 ## What's in this Repo?